ampproject/amphtml/spec/amp-localstorage.md

 ## Use localStorage in AMP

 To use localStorage in AMP.
 Please [file](https://github.com/ampproject/amphtml/issues/new?assignees=&labels=INTENT+TO+IMPLEMENT&template=intent-to-implement--i2i-.md&title=I2I%3A+%3Cyour+feature%2Fchange%3E) a Github issue.
 Explaning the localStorage usage case as well as how will the storage entry be calculated.
 Then ask @ampproject/wg-approvers for review.

+When a usage gets approved and implemented, please update the [Current Usage session](#current-usage) for future reference.